LizardByte/Sunshine/docs/guides.md

 ssh-keygen
 ```

 and simply pressing enter through the default options.
-This will place a file called id_rsa and id_rsa.pub
+This will place a file called `id_rsa` and `id_rsa.pub`
-in the hidden folder ~/.ssh/.
+in the hidden folder `~/.ssh/`.
 This is the default key used when this user initiates an SSH session.

-Next, we'll copy that public key to the authorized_users file in the ~/.ssh/ directory.
+Next, we'll copy that public key to the `~/.ssh/authorized_users` file.
 These are the public keys
 allowed to access this machine over SSH, and will allow us to establish an SSH connection with this user
 to the localhost.